ge0vx/digitalhype_back/README.md

 ## deplot in AWS

-- `cdk bootstrap`.
+- `cdk bootstrap`: To prepare inital stack.
 - `cdk synth`: To synth with AWS stacks.
-- `cdk deploy --all`: To deploy all AWS stacks, output diplays end-points.
+- `cdk deploy --all`: To deploy all AWS stacks, output displays end-points.